magmukendi/my100daysOfCode.v.2/README.md

 ## Day 78/100 August 22nd 2022:
 **Today's Progess**:

+I finished working on the US Telephone Number validator.
+A program that check if the inputed number is a valid US phone number.

 I finished working on the Roman Numeral Converter.
 A program that convert any given number into Roman Numeral notation.

 I finished working on the Caesars Cipher also known as the shift cipher.
 It is a program that shift the value of letters